Maddie-Ree/datocms-plugins/README.md

-# DatoCMS Conditional Disabled Field
+# DatoCMS Taxonomy Tree Selector

 A plugin for DatoCMS that allows you to view a single selector taxonomy as a tree hieararchy.